Watching File Changes with watchfiles

 WSL Requires force_polling

 If you’re running watchfiles on Windows Subsystem for Linux (WSL), native file system events may not work correctly.
-Enable polling explicitly:
+The inotify mechanism that Linux normally uses does not always function properly across the WSL boundary.
+Enable polling explicitly to switch to a periodic scan that works reliably in this environment:

 from watchfiles import watch